Three facts about Helen Rodríguez-Trías, pediatrician-turned-healthcare activist

-She pushed to end sterilization, legalize abortion, and give poor people access to quality care
+She pushed to end sterilization, legalize abortion, and give poor people access to quality healthcare

 Pediatrician Helen Rodríguez-Trías (1929-2001) beat incredible odds to become a champion for underprivileged women and children.
 Her illustrious career included an appointment as the first Latina president of the American Public Health Association.
 Labeled "the face of women's health,” a social justice award was named in her honor.
 Her advocacy for women, children, people with AIDS, and the poor won her the Presidential Citizen's Medal in 2001.